Link Search Menu Expand Document

 Background: Action Slips

 action slips are actions that run contrary to intentions (Norman, 1981).
-For instance:
+More carefully:

 ‘I was at the end of a salad bar line, sprinkling raisins on my heaping salad, and reached into my left pocket to get a five-dollar bill.
 The raisins knocked a couple of croutons from the salad to the tray.
 I reached and picked them up, intending to pop them into my mouth.
 My hands came up with their respective loads simultaneously, and I rested the hand with the croutons on the tray and put the bill in my mouth, actually tasting it before I stopped myself.’
 (Norman, 1981, p.
 10)